Hydrogen atom: Oscillation of orbitals

+The result is a rotating wavefunction.
+The movement of electrons and change of quantum states radiates light at a frequency of the cosine.

 Features going beyond the Schrödinger solution

 There are several important effects that are neglected by the Schrödinger equation and which are responsible for certain small but measurable deviations of the real spectral lines from the predicted ones: